 - Narrow down your options – if you’re not sure of the answer to a question, rule out the options that are blatantly incorrect.
 This will give you more of a chance of choosing the right answer.

-- Guess if you’re not sure – if you don’t know the answer to a question, take a guess – you have a 25% chance of the getting the right answer and you don’t get marked down for an incorrect answer.
+- Guess if you’re not sure – if you don’t know the answer to a question, take a guess – you have a 25% chance of getting the right answer and you don’t get marked down for an incorrect answer.
 Remember, you’re allowed 7 incorrect answers so don’t worry too much if you come across a question you don’t know the answer to.

 - Check over your answers – you should have some time at the end of the test to review your answers.
-Cycle through the questions from the beginning, read the questions again and double check your answers.
+Cycle through the questions from the beginning, read the questions again and double-check your answers.
 Try to make full use of the time you’ve got.

-After the Theory Test
+After the Driving Theory Test

 What happens after the test?

 Once you have completed the hazard perception test, you will need to get up and go to the reception desk.
-You will be asked to hand over you photocard provisional licence so your results can be retrieved.
+You will be asked to hand over your photocard provisional licence so your results can be retrieved.
 You should receive your result within 10 minutes.

 I passed!
 Now what?

 If you pass your test, congratulations!
 You will receive a theory test certificate from the test centre.
 You will need this to book your practical driving test.

 How long does the theory test certificate last?

 The theory test certificate lasts for two years from the date of issue.
 You need to book and pass your practical driving test within these two years.
 If you haven’t passed your driving test in this period of time, you will have to book and take your driving theory test again.

 If you failed your theory test, don’t get too disheartened about it!
 You now know what to expect so you should be able to pass next time.
 Make sure you prepare effectively for your next attempt, especially in those areas in which you might have struggled.
 You will need to wait three working days before you can resit the theory test.